What is online safety?

 Online safety is a crucial element in keeping our children safe here at St. Helen’s.
 We encourage children to use digital technology safely.
 At St. Helen’s we have extensive security measures in place both internally and externally, that support children’s learning whilst keeping them safe.
 The safety and well-being of our students is imperative.
-In St. Helen’s online safety is managed in accordance with our online safety policy.
+In St. Helen’s online safety is managed in accordance with our online safety policy and acceptable user policy.

 Online safety Curriculum

 Within our computing curriculum we offer a comprehensive online safety learning experience for children across KS1 and KS2 at the start of each academic year.
 Each unit is designed to provide children with valuable information on common topics, for examples; safe surfing, our digital footprint and privacy.

 Children have internet access via mobile phone, computer consoles, TV’s and computers.
 We feel that it is paramount that you as a parent are fully aware of the dangers your child could face while accessing the internet outside of school.

 Safer Internet Day - Tuesday 5th February 2019

 Parent Online Safety workshop- Monday 5th - 9th November 2018

 Year 5 worked with an online safety company to be an advertising school for their book I Spy With My Little Eye, Things That Spy On Me.
 We had a workshop and were also involved in the launch event for the book.

 Online safety Workshop